-This large-scale platform for intangible cultural heritage in the ASEAN region was organised by the Hainan Provincial Cultural Centre to serve as a venue for international cultural exchange and to promote sustainable cooperation in arts and culture between China and ASEAN nations.
+This major cultural platform, organised by the Hainan Provincial Cultural Centre, serves as a hub for international intangible cultural heritage exchange, strengthening long-term artistic and cultural cooperation between China and ASEAN nations.

 Assistant Professor Suksanti Wangwan stated that this participation represents a significant step for Khon Kaen University in presenting the cultural identity of the Isan region on an international stage.
 It also provides an opportunity to build collaborative networks in art, performance, and the creative economy among Thailand, China, and ASEAN.
 This collaboration is expected to lead to the development of joint academic work, research, and student exchange programmes between the two countries through co-developed curricula, strengthening the potential of Thai youth for future international careers.

-The Khon Modindaeng team served as Thailand’s representative, presenting the traditional Thai masked dance (Khon) with a new dimension that incorporated media techniques.
+As Thailand’s representative, the Khon Modindaeng team performed the traditional Thai masked dance (Khon) with an innovative twist, incorporating modern media techniques while preserving the essence of the artform.
 The presentation and its components were adapted and refined to appeal to Chinese audiences while retaining essential Thai elements.
 This included actors wearing exquisite masks and headpieces, performing graceful yet powerful movements, focusing on the ‘Abduction of Sita’ episode from the Ramakein epic (Ramayana).
 This pivotal scene, which triggers the war between the giants and the monkey army, was portrayed beautifully, garnering high praise from the numerous attendees.

 Furthermore, the Khon Modindaeng team hosted the “Thai Khon Art Exhibition,” promoting Thailand’s cultural soft power to the global community.
 The exhibition detailed the history of Thai Khon through stunningly ornate Khon costumes, explained the training process involved, and featured videos of grand performances.